fltuna/NativeVoteAPI-CS2/README.md

 NativeVoteInfo nInfo = new NativeVoteInfo(voteIdentifier, displayString ,detailsString, potentialClientsIndex, VoteThresholdType.AbsoluteValue, 0.5F, 5.0F);

-// When vote successfully initiated, it will return InitializeAccepted NativeVoteState state = _nativeVoteApi.InitiateVote(nInfo);
+// When the vote is successfully initiated, it will return InitializeAccepted.
+NativeVoteState state = _nativeVoteApi.InitiateVote(nInfo);
 ```